Nida Faraz looks at a clear discrepancy of Oscars won by African American actors

-Since the creation of the Academy Awards in 1929, more than 300 Oscars have been awarded to outstanding actors and actresses.
+Since the creation of the Academy in 1929, more than 300 Oscars won by African American actors have been awarded to outstanding actors and actresses.
 Over the course of 93 years, 20 Oscars have been awarded to African-American or Black actors and actresses, with some of them winning twice.
 It’s a concerning balance that the Academy has been working to change for some time now.
 In fact, 13 of the 20 statuettes for Black actors were awarded in the past 20 years.

 Will Smith, Best Actor in 2022

 At the controversial Oscar ceremony of 2022, Will Smith took home a statuette for his leading role in ‘King Richard.’
 He is one of the few African-American actors in the history of the Oscars to have won this prize.

 Daniel Kaluuya – Judas and the Black Messiah – 2021